 First, you need to find a doctor who treats the digestive tract -- a gastroenterologist.
 Your regular doctor can help you find one.

-You can also find one through any of the following:
+You can also find one through the:

 - American College of Gastroenterology

 How many people with IBD does this doctor see each year?
 You want to work with someone who sees a lot of people with Crohn’s.
 They’ll understand what's involved in treating people with this condition and know more about prescription medications to control the disease.

 Does your insurance cover the treatment?
 Call your provider and your doctor’s office to make sure.
 You may also need to check if your doctor's “in network.”
 If not, you’ll probably pay more for the visit.